lambdaclass/lambdaclass_hacking_learning_path/README.md

 ### Development process/workflow

-#### Daily (15' max)
+#### Daily standups (15' max)

-A call that's done at the same time every workday to to go through general updates, personal yesterday's work, personal tasks of today, and blockers/possible risks.
+A call that's done at the same time every workday to go through general updates, personal yesterday's work, personal tasks of today, and blockers/possible risks.
+The reason it's called a "stand-up" is because if attendees participate while standing, the ensuing discomfort will keep the meeting short.

 #### Weekly (30' max)